One-step replica symmetry breaking of random regular NAE-SAT I: The combinatorial model

-Such notion of embedding number of free components will be used in Proposition \ref{prop:1stmo:B nt decomp} below. \end{defn} We now define the \textbf{component colorings}, which is a combinatorial model to include the frozen configuration that contains a free cycle, i.e. in one-to-one correspondence with the frozen configurations.
-Such model will be useful when showing the contribution of frozen configurations with a free cycle is of constant order to the entire first moment (see Proposition \ref{prop:ratio:uni:1stmo}).
+\end{defn} \begin{remark} Although $\FFF_{\tr}$ in Definition \ref{def:freetree:bdlab} is defined in terms of equivalence classes of a subset of $\FFF$, with a slight abuse of notations, we will often think $\FFF_{\tr}$ as a subset of $\FFF$ by forgetting this equivalence relation.
+Also, note that $\eta_{\ttt}(\sigma)$ for $\sigma \in \{\bb_0,\bb_1,\fs\}$ is well-defined by the same equation \eqref{eq:def:eta}. \end{remark} We now define the \textbf{component colorings}, which is a combinatorial model to include the frozen configurations that contain a free cycle; these colorings are in one-to-one correspondence with the frozen configurations.
+Such model will be useful when showing the contribution of frozen configurations with a free cycle is of the same order as the entire first moment (see Proposition \ref{prop:ratio:uni:1stmo}).
 Define $\Omega_{\textnormal{com}}$ as

 In the above notation $(\fff,e)$, we take the convention that $(\fff,e)=(\fff^\prime,e^\prime)$ if there exists a graph isomorphism which keeps the spin labels and literal labels, and takes $e$ to $e^\prime$.
 For example for $\fff\in \FFF$ and $e,e'\in E(\fff), e\neq e^\prime$, it might be that $(\fff,e)=(\fff,e^\prime)$. \begin{defn}[Component colorings] Let $\ux$ be a frozen configuration on $\GGG$.
 The component coloring $\sig^{\textnormal{com}}\in \Omega_{\textnormal{com}}^E$ corresponding to $\ux$ is defined as follows: \begin{enumerate} \item For each $v \in V$ such that $x_v\in\{0,1\}$ and $e\in \delta v$, assign $\sigma^{\textnormal{com}}_e = \rr_{x_v}$ if $e$ is forcing, $\sigma^{\textnormal{com}}_e=\bb_{x_v}$ otherwise;